4c3e/rrtp-spec/README.md

-# Reticulum Internet Protocol Spec 0.1
+# Reticulum Resource Transfer Protocol Spec 0.1

-Reticulum Internet Protocol (RIP) is a Client/Server internet protocol based on Gemini and Http.
-RIP allows for the bi-directional transfer of Reticulum [Resources](https://markqvist.github.io/Reticulum/manual/reference.html#resource) over the Reticulum [Link API](https://markqvist.github.io/Reticulum/manual/reference.html#link).
+Reticulum Resource Transfer Protocol (RRTP) is a Client/Server protocol based on HTTP/1.0.

+RRTP allows for the bi-directional transfer of Reticulum [Resources](https://markqvist.github.io/Reticulum/manual/reference.html#resource) over the Reticulum [Link API](https://markqvist.github.io/Reticulum/manual/reference.html#link).

-# 1.1 RIP Transactions
+# 1.1 RRTP Transactions

-Currently there is one main type of RIP transaction, essentially a GET request.
-In the future, RIP will allow for "POST" requests to be made, allowing clients to send resources to the server.
-One additional proposed feature that could be interesting, is the ability for the client and/or server to request the RIP connection revert back to a "raw" Link connection, which would allow for something similar to http's Server-Side Events or websockets.
+Currently there is one main type of RRTP transaction, essentially a GET request.
+In the future, RRTP will allow for "POST" requests to be made, allowing clients to send resources to the server.
+One additional proposed feature that could be interesting, is the ability for the client and/or server to request the RRTP connection revert back to a "raw" Link connection, which would allow for something similar to http's Server-Side Events or websockets.

 [[CLIENT AND SERVER FIRST ESTABLISH A RETICULUM LINK]] (Details explained [here](https://markqvist.github.io/Reticulum/manual/understanding.html#link-establishment-in-detail))